Annie's

 Gras (or Shrove Tuesday), the day preceding the Roman Catholic

-as carnival.
-The word is probably derived from the Latin carne
+word is probably derived from the Latin carne vale, meaning

 traditionally abstained from eating meat during the 40 days of

-held on Shrove Tuesday, the day before the beginning of Lent.
+elaborate pageants held on Shrove Tuesday, the day before the

-in the home before Lent.
-Mardi Gras is a celebration of life's
+before Lent.
+Mardi Gras is a celebration of life's excesses

 The duration of the carnival season varies according to national

-called Fasching, either begins at the 11th hour of the 11th day
+celebration, called Fasching, either begins at the 11th hour of

-the most well-known carnival celebrations takes place in Rio de
+One of the most well-known carnival celebrations takes place in

 In the United States, the Catholic French who settled in

-their native country.
-The celebration took root in New Orleans,
+them from their native country.
+The celebration took root in New

-city are a mainstay of New Orleans' economy.
-Mobile, Ala., and
+a mainstay of New Orleans' economy.
+Mobile, Ala., and Biloxi,

 with the Mardi Gras festivities, which begin approximately ten